KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/gsm-technology/_index.md

   - a) Choose the correct device type and only the channels that are needed.
     ![Choose the correct device type picture](../gsmsetup_correcttype.png "Choose the correct device type!") ![Choose only the needed channels picture](../gsmsetup_correctchannels.png "Choose only the needed channels!")

-  - b) Use a “check interval” which is the time the device waits until it checks the FTP server for new configuration (from the DataManager and soon from the PressureSuite Cloud).
+  - b) Use a “check interval” which is the time the device waits until it checks the FTP server for new configuration.
 An interval of 24h is a good value.
     ![Choose a check interval picture](../gsmsetup_checkinterval.png "Check the interval!")

   - d) In the **[Measure]** tab, navigate to the settings and configure the following options: set the measurement type to "Interval" and specify the number of measurements to be taken before sending the FTP file, labeled as "Send FTP-File after X-Measurements".